vboyev-MSFT/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 ## Prerequisites

-- Defender for Endpoint version "101.24022.0001", or higher, needs to be installed on the Linux endpoints.
+- Defender for Endpoint version `101.24022.0001` or later must be installed on the Linux endpoints.
 - The Linux endpoints need to have connectivity to the mirror server.
 - The Linux endpoint must be running any of the Defender for Endpoint-supported distributions.
 - The mirror server can be either an HTTP/HTTPS server or a network share server, for example, an NFS Server.